Johnstone Hall

-Johnstone Hall is a dormitory at Clemson University, Clemson, South Carolina that has housed several generations of Clemson undergraduates.
+Johnstone Hall was a dormitory at Clemson University, Clemson, South Carolina that has housed several generations of Clemson undergraduates.
 Located on west campus, it originally overlooked the student laundry, the coal-burning Physical Plant and the university fire department, and beyond that the stadium and Lake Hartwell.
 It is named for an original Clemson trustee and, later, chairman of the board, Alan Johnstone, (served 1890–1894, 1905–1929.)
-Although it had sections A through F, all that remains today is section A and an annex.
+Sections B through F where torn down as the campus expanded, and until 2025 all that remained was section A and it's annex.

 History

 Erected in 1954, the Johnstone Hall complex design became a model for college dormitories, implementing a new raise-slab construction method, a practice which was featured in many architectural magazines at that time.
 This method - the Youtz-Slick "lift-slab" method - lifted reinforced concrete slabs onto columns with hydraulic jacks.
 These slabs weighed 224 tons and were nine inches thick, 122 feet long and 43 feet wide.
 Johnstone Hall was the largest building complex erected using this method.
 Campus legend had it that two other similar structures built elsewhere collapsed before completion.
 Clemson's first African-American student, future Charlotte North Carolina mayor, Harvey Gantt, resided in Johnstone Hall in 1963.
 Today, only one of the original Johnstone buildings is still standing on the campus.
 Most of the rooms had been taken out of use by the mid-1990s as obsolete (electrical wiring wasn't grounded, and is still not grounded in the remaining structure).